mle86/php-wq/README.md

     i.e. they'll be buried or deleted (depending on the `WS_ENABLE_BURY` option).
 * `const` **`WP_ENABLE_BURY`**
     If this option is `true` (default),
-    failed jobs will be buried;
+    permanently failed jobs will be buried;
     if it is `false`,
     failed jobs will be deleted.
 * `const` **`WP_DELETE`**